nitinsh99/VeloxDownloader/README.md

 1. If you think Velox Downloader is awesome and you used it in your project.
 2. If you have a feature request.
 3. If you found a bug.
 Feel free to fix it and submit the pull request if you would like to contribute.

+Coming Soon:

+1. How to use.
+2. Cocoapod